Zelenskyy: West needs more courage in helping Ukraine fight

 “The third strike threw me to the ground,” he said.

 Russia’s back-to-back airstrikes shook the city that has become a haven for an estimated 200,000 people who have fled bombarded towns and cities.
-Lviv also has been a way-station for most of the 3.8 million refugees have left Ukraine since Russia first invaded on Feb.
+Lviv, which has largely been spared bombardment, also has been a way-station for most of the 3.8 million refugees have left Ukraine since Russia invaded on Feb.
 24.

-The city had been largely spared since the invasion began, although missiles struck an aircraft repair facility near the main airport a week ago.

 In the dim, crowded bomb shelter under an apartment block a short way from the first blast site, Olana Ukrainets, a 34-year-old IT professional, said she couldn’t believe she had to hide again after fleeing from the northeastern city of Kharkiv, one of the most bombarded cities of the war.

 “We were on one side of the street and saw it on the other side,” she said.
 “We saw fire.
 I said to my friend, ‘What’s this?’
-Then we heard the sound of an explosion and glass breaking.
-We tried to hide between buildings.
-I don’t know what the target was.”
+Then we heard the sound of an explosion and glass breaking..”

 In his video address, Zelenskyy angrily warned Moscow that it was sowing a deep hatred for Russia among the Ukrainian people, as constant artillery barrages and aerial bombings are reducing cities to rubble, killing civilians and driving others into shelters, leaving them to scrounge for food and water to survive.